BawdyAnarchist/quBSD/Future_Development.md

 TIMEOUT overhaul - timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

-Simultaneous jail starts cause multiple dhcp restarts, and I think hangs some of the interfaces permanently in the gateway until restared
+Simultaneous jail starts cause multiple dhcp restarts and other services, and I think hangs some of the interfaces permanently in the gateway until restared

 when shutting down social:
 	/etc/rc.shutdown: WARNING: $qubsd_dhcp_enable is not set properly - see rc.conf(5).